-The EAC will introduce a new topic each year for the thesis award that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
-Each year the award jury includes three guest jurors who specialise in that year’s given topic.
-Read more about this year’s award jury on the Jurors page.
+Instead of choosing a research theme, we ask that submissions engage with the mission and objectives of the EAC.
+The jurors will choose a submission that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
+The award jury includes two permanent and three guest jurors who are experts in their field.
+Read more about the 2024 Thesis Award jury on the Jurors page.

-The executive summaries of the first-, second- and third-place thesis applications will be published on the EAC website and promoted via social media channels.
+The executive summaries of top 3 theses applications will be published on the EAC website and promoted via social media channels.

 Please direct any questions about the EAC Thesis Award to email@example.com or call +31 70 427 2014.